 Los Angeles Battery on Peace Officer Attorney

 Hitting a police officer or other public official can lead to serious criminal penalties.
 If you have been arrested for battery on a police officer you need the help of a skilled legal professional.
 Attorney Ambrosio Rodriguez is a former prosecutor who can help you minimize the consequences of your arrest.
-Call The Rodriguez Law Group today to schedule your free consultation.
+Contact The Rodriguez Law Group today at (213) 995-6767 to schedule your free consultation.

 How A Criminal Defense Lawyer Can Help

 We know what is going through your head when you are facing charges for assaulting a police officer.
 However, facing charges does not mean you will be convicted.
 An experienced criminal lawyer can help you review the evidence against you, investigate the circumstances of your arrest, negotiate with the prosecution, and advise you on what steps to take.